 John Olson presentation

-Ethan Ryan, a Ph.D. candidate at the University of Montana, led the afternoon excursion to East Helena Cemetery where attendees benefited from hands-on experience locating unmarked graves.
+Ethan Ryan, a Ph.D. candidate at the University of Montana, led an afternoon excursion to the East Helena Cemetery where cemetery workshop attendees benefited from hands-on experience locating unmarked graves.
 Ethan can be reached at [email protected].

 Ethan Ryan presentation